-I did my lips with Juvederm three weeks ago and I my lips have gone down.
+I did my lips with Juvederm three weeks ago and my lips have gone down.
 Why?

 I am experiencing more swelling with Restylane than I did with Juvederm in the past.
-Am I having an allergic reaction the Restylane?
+Am I having an allergic reaction to Restylane?

 The way Restylane is composed and cross-linked lends itself to more immediate swelling.
 So, it is not uncommon for a lot of patients to have a bit more immediate swelling with Restylane than with Juvederm.
 However, after the first 24-48 hours, the degree of swelling is similar for both products.